 We say blessed despite the wind sometimes being a nuisance for beachgoers because the wind is a very important source of power.
 Nowadays with the growing need for renewable sources of energy, we all come to value very windy places, but the locals at Mykonos and most of the Cycladic Islands knew what to do with the strong winds for centuries: harness the power abundantly provided by building windmills.

 That’s why there are so many windmills still around in all of the islands.
 However, the most iconic, beautiful ones are to be found in Mykonos!

-Mykonos’ windmills are a magnificent landmark that characterize the island.
+Mykonos’ windmills are a magnificent landmark that characterizes the island.
 They are one of the most photographed places on the island and considering how Mykonos is one of the most popular tourist destinations, that is saying a lot.

 If you are planning to visit Mykonos, checking out the windmills is a must.
 Here are some things to know that will make your visit even more enjoyable.